matryx/nanome-docs/docs/navigating.md

 ![](/assets/navigating-page/Entry.jpg)

-From the Entry Menu, the Load, Plugin, Display, Color, modify, Select, and Macro Menus can be displayed.
+The Load, Plugin, Display, Color, Modify, Select, and Macro Menus can be displayed by clicking their respective icons located at the bottom of the Entry Menu.

 ## Entry List

 ![](/assets/navigating-page/Entry-List.jpg)

 The Entry List is a list of all of the structures that have been loaded into the environment.

 #### Hierarchy Buttons

 ![](/assets/navigating-page/Entry-Hierarchy.jpg)

 Hierachy buttons can be used to navigate the sturcture's substructures such as chains and residues.

 #### Different Viewing Modes (Small, Medium, Large)